DIY Pewter Casting

 |This course will explore the lost wax process, while casting small pewter objects.
 We will cover all aspects of casting to create a base knowledge and vocabulary that is transferable to other types of metal casting.
 Techniques that will be covered include: rubber mold making, wax modeling, investing, and making a DIY (do it yourself) furnace for low temperature metals.
 Rick guides students through a series of mental exercises that encourages personal expression.

 For more info about Rick Parsons, please visit rickparsons.net

 Rick has been teaching at Sierra Nevada University for eight years and was named the 2012/2013 Faculty Member of the Year by the SNU student body and was awarded the Nazir and Mary Ansari 2014/2015 Excellence in Teaching Gold Metal Award.

-Rick’s artwork focuses on the effects of environmental pollutants on the body.
-He uses materials as metaphor to address the looming impact of a culture dependent on diminishing resources.
-Rick has served as Sculpture Program Coordinator at Anderson Ranch Arts Center and has taught at both the University of Dallas, and Colorado Mountain College.
-He has been a visiting artist at Colorado College, San Jose State University, University of Miami, and Arizona State University.
-His sculpture has been exhibited throughout the country and was featured in a solo show in the Charles and Dorothy Clark Gallery at the University of Texas – Pan America.
-In 2007 Rick’s sculpture was the focus of an article in Sculpture magazine.
-He was recently published in the book Confrontational Ceramics: The Artist as Social Critic by Judith S. Schwartz and was featured in the documentary film “Questions of Art,” by Zach Jankovic.
+He has also served as Sculpture Program Coordinator at Anderson Ranch Arts Center and has taught at both the University of Dallas, and Colorado Mountain College.
+Rick has been a visiting artist at San Jose State University, Colorado College, University of Miami, and Arizona State University.
+His sculpture has been exhibited throughout the country and was featured in a solo show Santa Clara University.
+Rick’s sculpture was the focus of an article in Sculpture magazine and published in the book Confrontational Ceramics: The Artist as Social Critic by Judith S. Schwartz and was featured in the documentary film “Questions of Art,” by Zach Jankovic.